Quotes Icon

 Cybersecurity

-We have a bittersweet appreciation for have I been pwned?.
-On the one hand, it's fantastic that victims have a way to discover if they've been pwned, but on the other hand, it saddens us that we need such a service!
+We have a bittersweet appreciation for HIBP.
+On the one hand, it's fantastic that victims have a way to discover when they're affected by a breach, but on the other hand, it saddens us that we need such a service!

 Data breaches have increased significantly since 2019.
 With no signs of decreasing, companies must do everything they can to prevent data breaches.
-One of the best ways to protect yourself from data breaches is to simply change your password.
+One of the best ways to protect yourself from data breaches is to use strong, unique passwords for each account.
 But with so many passwords required day in and day out, people seldom do.

 With a password manager, you can frequently change your passwords and still remember them all.